zukunft/zukunft.com/docs/llm/pending.md

 ### word and triple

-create another tab called 'others' similar to the 'My' tab but with an additional column 'user' where the user is shown that has done the overwrite.
-This tab shows the over writes that other users have done, but not the changes of the logged in user which is shown in the 'My' tab.

 check why in the word default view the views tab is sometimes missing and only the changes tab is shown e.g. here src/test/resources/web/html/workflow_write/change_word_wf2/wf2_show_edit_back.html

 if user have done some overwrites to an object e.g. there has been some rows in the user_words table the overwrites of others user should be shown in create